MarkKrickovich/TensorFlow-Predicts-Political-Party/README.md

 **Tensors & Graphs**<br>
 The core component of TensorFlow is the compuational graph and Tensors which traverse among all the nodes through what is called *edges*.
-Mathematically, a Tensor is a N-dimensional vector, meaning it can be used to represent N-dimensional datasets.<br>
+Mathematically, a Tensor is a N-dimensional vector, meaning it can be used to represent N-dimensional datasets.
+The **flow** refers to a computational graph, and each computation in TensorFlow is represented as a Data Flow Graph.
+Each node in the graph represents a mathematical operation like addition, subtraction etc. And each operation results in the formation of new Tensor.<br>
 **Below: Tensors Rank & Dimension** and **Computational Graph (Flow)**
 <p float="left">
   <img src="Images/tensorranks.png" width="400" />